Beth Messiah FAQs About Resuming In-Person Services (02/14/2021)

 What will the service be like?

 Upon entering and leaving, we’ll ask you not to linger in the lobby, but greet one another and have longer conversations outdoors.
 Elbow bumps will be the new handshakes and hugs.
 The facemask requirements explained above will be followed.
 Our capacity has been adjusted to allow for physical distancing before, during, and after the service.
 The service will be 90–120 minutes long and will include a welcome, worship & liturgy, and a message.
-However, we ask that people refrain from praying and singing aloud along with the liturgy and song.
-Those leading the liturgy or song and giving the message will not be masked when they pray, sing, or speak, but will practice extra physical distancing while unmasked.

 What about cleaning procedures?